ClusterHQ/flocker/docs/docker-integration/index.rst

 Docker, Swarm, Compose
 ======================

-Flocker works with Docker, Swarm and Compose via the Flocker Plugin for Docker.
+Flocker works with Docker, Swarm and/or Compose via the Flocker Plugin for Docker.
-Follow an installation tutorial to get started.
+Follow an installation guide to get started:

 Flocker Installation Options
 ============================